101 Deep Questions to Ask Your Boyfriend, Girlfriend or Partner

 We don’t all have the same notions of courage, or of boldness.
 You can learn volumes about your partner by hearing them tell of the most daring thing they ever did, and the kind of results it manifested in their life.

-10. What is the biggest lesson you’ve learned from previous relationships?
+10. What is the biggest lesson you’ve learned from past partners?

 Not everyone likes to discuss their previous relationships with their current partner, and indeed, there should be a limit to such discussions.
 But that doesn’t mean there aren’t valuable lessons to be shared.
-Chances are that learning about your partner’s experiences in past relationships will help you better understand their behaviors today.
+Chances are that learning about your partner’s experiences in previous serious relationships will help you to better understand their behaviors today.

 11. What’s the most challenging setback you’ve ever experienced?
 How did you overcome it?